 Artistic advisor and guest conductor

 A sought-after guest conductor, Kent Nagano has worked with most of the world’s finest orchestras, including the philharmonic orchestras of Vienna, Berlin and New York, the Chicago Symphony Orchestra, the Staatskapelle Dresden and the Leipzig Gewandhaus.
-Additionally, he was appointed an artistic advisor and the principal guest conductor with the Gothenburg Symphony Orchestra in September 2013.
+Additionally, he was appointed the principal guest conductor with the Gothenburg Symphony Orchestra in September 2013.

 Kent Nagano has also led numerous other works at other opera houses, among them Shostakovich’s The Nose (Berlin State Opera), Rimsky-Korsakov’s The Golden Cockerel (Le Châtelet, Paris) and Hindemith’s Cardillac (Opéra National de Paris).
 Among his other world premieres may be mentioned Bernstein’s A White House Cantata and operas by Peter Eötvös (Three Sisters) and John Adams (The Death of Klinghoffer and El Niño).

 Kent Nagano has a continuing relationship with Sony Classical and has also recorded on the Analekta, Erato, Teldec, Pentatone, Deutsche Grammophon, Harmonia Mundi and Decca labels, winning many awards:

 – Busoni’s Doktor Faust with the Opéra National de Lyon

 – Peter and the Wolf with the Russian National Orchestra

 – Saariaho’s L’amour de loin with the Deutsches Symphonie-Orchester Berlin